 Seven new cases in central districts

-Seven persons tested positive for COVID-19 infections in the central districts on Monday, according to data provided by State Health Department.
-There were no fresh cases in the districts of Ariyalur, Mayiladuthurai, Perambalur, Pudukottai and Tiruvarur.
+Seven persons tested positive for COVID-19 in the central region on Saturday, according to a data provided by the State Health Department.
+No new infections were reported in Ariyalur, Karur, Mayiladuthurai, Perambalur and Tiruvarur districts.

 - Comments will be moderated by The Hindu editorial team.